-TheArc de Triomphe, aniconic Parisian land mark that sits atop the Champs-Élysées on the legendary Place de l'Etoile, invites you to step back in time and discover its history and the history of Paris.
+TheArc de Triomphe isan iconic Parisian landmark, enthroned at the top of the Champs-Élysées on the legendary Place de l'Etoile.
+Take a step back in time and discover its history and the history of Paris.

-Born of Napoleon I's wishes, the Arc de Triomphe was inaugurated in 1836 by King Louis-Philippe, who dedicated it to the armies of the Revolution and Empire.
-Initially planned "at the entrance to the boulevards, near where the Bastille used to be, so that on entering the faubourg Saint-Antoine one would pass under this triumphal arch", it was finally erected on the Place de l'Etoile .
+Born of Napoleon I's will, the Arc de Triomphe was inaugurated in 1836 by King Louis-Philippe, who dedicated it to the armies of the Revolution and Empire.
+Initially planned "at the entrance to the boulevards, near where the Bastille used to be, so that on entering the faubourg Saint-Antoine one would pass under this triumphal arch", it was finally erected on the Place de l'Etoile.

-The Arc de Triomphe was finally inaugurated on July 29, 1836, for the sixth anniversary of the Trois Glorieuses.
+The Arc de Triomphe was finally inaugurated on July 29, 1836, on the sixth anniversary of the Trois Glorieuses.
 Originally, a grand military review was planned for the inauguration, in the presence of Louis-Philippe.
-But in the end, he decided to organize a grand banquet for 300 guests, while the monument was gradually unveiled to the Parisian people!
+But in the end, he decided to organize a grand banquet for 300 guests, while the monument was gradually unveiled to the people of Paris!

-Today, it's possible to walk beneath the Arc de Triomphe, where the tomb of the Unknown Soldier is located, as well as climb to its summit.
+Today, it's possible to walk beneath the Arc de Triomphe, where the tomb of the Unknown Soldier is located, and climb to its summit.
 Fancy a visit?

 Opening hours: